 As much as the hard times are hard, they generally bring about the growth that shapes you into a significantly more grounded person.

-Through hard times you need to learn new things and are stirred to the strength you didn't previously know you had so as to get through it.
+You need to learn new things through hard times and are stirred to the strength you didn't previously know you had to get through it.
 You always grow.
 You generally become more resilient and stronger to something very similar ever happening again, like the virus and your immune system.

 Resiliency is the capacity to adjust to distressing or potentially negative circumstances and misfortunes.
 Specialists prescribe these key approaches to build yours: